Hillside Cottage

 Roseland

-Hillside Cottage is a delightful, extended fisherman's cottage in the Square in Portscatho which now offers spacious accommodation, open-plan living, a garden, and dedicated parking space, suitable for a small or medium sized car.
+Hillside Cottage is a characterful, extended fisherman's cottage in the Square in Portscatho.
+The property offers flexible accommodation, including two bathrooms, a sunny secluded garden, and a dedicated parking space.

 Accommodation